 - ¾ cup water

 - 1 tsp Italian seasoning

 - 1 ½ tsp baking powder

 - ½ tbsp. olive oil

-- Preheat oven at 400 degree Fahrenheit.
+- Preheat oven to 400 degrees Fahrenheit.
 Prepare a cookie sheet with a liner and grease it well.

-- Grind the cooked quinoa just up to it starts to form lumps.
+- Grind the cooked quinoa just up until it starts to form lumps.